 March is NatCroMo (national crochet month) and I’m participating in the blog tour hosted by Crochetville!
 The theme of the tour is glamping, which I thought was awesome because crochet and camping happen to be two of my very favorite activities and I do love to combine them!
 So in honor of that theme (and because I’ve been wanting to do this forever now), I’m going to kick off a new series on my blog called “Gone Crocheting”, which will be about all of the places I go crocheting.
 First up, Joshua Tree National Park!

-Joshua Tree is actually one of my favorite places to combine camping and crochet because it gets so hot during the day that you’ll want to find a rock to hide under to stay cool.
+Joshua Tree is actually one of my favorite places to combine camping and crochet because for about 3/4 of the year, it gets so hot during the day that you’ll want to find a rock to hide under to stay cool.
 Literally.
 That giant rock right there in the photo below is where I spent my day crocheting (I’m sitting under it in the photo above).

 Lion Brand named all the colors of their Heartland yarn after national parks so I thought it would be fun to try to use as many as I can at the parks they’re named after.
 I took their Joshua Tree color (which happens to be my favorite color in the line!) with me and made some hearts which I left on the message boards for people to take. (free heart pattern)